 The decanter, when sitting inside of the pot, seals off any openings and thus prevents the heat from escaping.
-This in conjunction with the borosilicate material ensures that the boiling hot water inside the pot will remain at a consistent temperature for a long time.
+This, in conjunction with the borosilicate material, ensures that the boiling hot water inside the pot will remain at a consistent temperature for a very long time.

 What is included?

 Included in the sake set is 1 borosilicate glass pot (2.42 x 7.80 inches), 1 borosilicate glass decanter (4.02 x 11 inches), 2 glass sake cups (40ml), 1 sandstone coaster (3.90 x 0.43 inches) and 1 cotton cloth (12.48 x 6.63 inches).